reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 **Note that if you're an application developer, you don't have to do anything about the legacy methods yet.
 The primary purpose of the upcoming version 16.3 release is to enable open source project maintainers to update their libraries in advance of any deprecation warnings.
 Those warnings will not be enabled until a future 16.x release.**

-At Facebook, we maintain over 50,000 React components, so we're in the same boat as you.
-We can't rewrite our apps so we will take the gradual migration path together with everyone in the React community.
+We maintain over 50,000 React components at Facebook, so we understand that migrations take time.
+We will take the gradual migration path together with everyone in the React community.

 ---